dlr-gtlab/gtlab-core/docs/user/scripting/types/python_console.rst

 A GTlab project organizes all project data in a hierarchical data tree, which is visualized in the :ref:`Project Explorer <label_project_explorer>`.
-The Python Console allows exploring this data tree, accessing individual objects, and modifying their properties via Python code.
+The Python Console allows exploring this data tree, accessing individual objects, and modifying their properties using Python code.

 To do so, the :py:func:`currentProject` function must be called, which returns the currently opened project as a Python object.
 This object corresponds to the